lesterphillip/SVCC23_FastSVC/egs/svcc23/fastsvc1/README.md

 2b.
 Set the F0 search range in `conf/f0.yaml`

-You can simply use default values in the F0 search range.
-However, if you want to make the F0 extraction more precise, you need to change the values in the `f0.yaml` file.
+The VCTK and NUS-48E values are added in the directory.
+If you want to add your own dataset, you need to make the F0 extraction more precise, and add the values in the `f0.yaml` file.
 You can refer to this [document](https://github.com/k2kobayashi/sprocket/blob/master/docs/vc_example.md#3-modify-f0-search-range) for a guide on how to determine the F0 search range.

 ---